tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

     * **Answer** No. The prediction is not 100% accurate.
 There is room for error, as well as false positives.

   * Ask students if they'd rather have a model that incorrectly flags diabetes for patients that didn't actually have the disease, or would you rather miss predicting the disease in some patients?
-What is better: the **false-positive** or **false-negative**?
+What is better: the false-positive or false-negative?

     * **Answer** Neither option is preferred.
 Both leave opportunities for inaccuracy.

     * **Answer** A model that incorrectly flags diabetes for patients that don't have the disease (false positive).
 Additional tests can be ran to refine the prediction and filter out individuals who do not have diabetes.
 This way, anyone with the potential of having it can be given the treatment they need.

 * Explain to students that in order to evaluate a model, they must do more than score/measure the model for accuracy.
-In addition to **accuracy**, a model must be measured for **precision** and **recall**, both of which can be used to eliminate **false positives** and **false negatives**.
+In addition to accuracy, a model must be measured for **precision** and **recall**, both of which can be used to eliminate false positives and false negatives.

 Ask if there are any questions before moving on.